duchenedaphne/yoga-app/README.md

 Create a database with the name `test`.

-SQL script for creating the schema is available `ressources/sql/script.sql`
+SQL script for creating the schema is available in the `ressources` folder :
+> ressources/sql/script.sql

 By default the admin account is:
 - login: yoga@studio.com